-At Broome Whale Watching we do everything we can to ensure that we are making as little environmental impact as possible, to keep the whales, dolphins and other marine life that we see on our tours as happy and healthy as possible.
-We’re proud to be the only marine tour operator in Broome that has an Eco Plus Accreditation Award and are certified Carbon Neutral.
+We at Broome Whale Watching do everything we can to limit the environmental impact from our tours.
+Keeping whales, dolphins and other marine life as happy and healthy as possible on our Broome cruises is vital.
+We’re proud to be the only marine tour operator in Broome that is an EcoStar Accredited business and are certified Carbon Neutral.

 - Eco Plus Accreditation – an award for operators that demonstrate a level of environmental management over and above the requirements of the Australian Tourism Accreditation Program.

-- Boat engines – engines on our Ballena sailing catamaran meet the highest Euro 6 Standards, meaning that they are incredibly quiet, causing minimal disturbance to marine life, as well as being extremely fuel efficient.
+- Boat engines – engines on our catamaran meet the highest Euro 6 Standards, meaning that they are incredibly quiet, causing minimal disturbance to marine life, as well as being extremely fuel efficient.

-- ‘Nothing Overboard’ policy – we ensure that all items that are lost overboard from Ballena are retrieved, and endeavour to collect any items of litter that are encountered while we are on our tour.
+- ‘Nothing Overboard’ policy – we ensure that all items that are lost overboard from Orcaella are retrieved, and endeavour to collect any items of litter that are encountered while we are on our tour.

 - Wildlife rescue – Broome Whale Watching partakes in the rescue and rehabilitation of injured sea turtles.